dleeftink/QuickSet/readme.md

 #### `.clear( true || 0 ..
 16 )`
 Method for clearing the [Typed backing array](#setbits-uintarray) (`.clear(null)`) and optionally wiping the [top-k window](#quickset-class) (`.clear(true)`).
 During clearing operations, the top-k window can be resized as desired between 1 and 16 slots (`.clear(1..16)`).
-This is useful for resetting and reusing a set between runs without having to construct a `new QuickSet`.
+This is useful for resetting and reusing a set between runs without constructing a `new QuickSet`.

 ``` js